 Stir in diced tomatoes, tomato sauce, tomato paste, water, salt, black pepper, red pepper, bay leaves, lemon juice, Worcestershire sauce, and hot sauce, and bring to a boil.

-- Add shrimp and simmer for about 10 minutes more, or until the shrimp are cooked through and turn pink.
+Add shrimp and simmer for about 10 minutes more, or until the shrimp are cooked through and turn pink.
 Do not overcook the shrimp or they will get tough and rubbery.